lightoj-dev/problem-tutorials/1036/en.md

             }

             /*Memoization Matrix
-                - Treat this as the actual matrix for cummulation from previous block */ for(int i = 1; i <= m; i++) for(int j = 1; j <= n; j++)
+                - Treat this as the actual matrix for cumulation from previous block */ for(int i = 1; i <= m; i++) for(int j = 1; j <= n; j++)